agilucia/be-boulder/README.md

 ## Descripton

 BE BOULDER is a PWA that aims to give bouldering enthusiasts the most relevant information about bouldering locations in Austria.
-It also gives users the possibility to connect with each other and posting personal information on their profiles which helps them to build a community.
+It also gives users the possibility to connect with each other and post personal information on their profiles which helps them to build a community.

 The app includes authentication with login/register functionality to ensure user data privacy and security.
 It was built using technologies such as React for front-end and Node.js for back-end development.